 Instant Pot Beef Bone Broth

 To make Instant Pot Beef Broth just use all beef bones.
-We use our leftover prime rib recipe or Smoked Prime Rib bones to make beef broth.
+We use our leftover prime rib recipe, Smoked Prime Rib, or Sous Vide Prime Rib bones to make instant pot beef broth.
 Meaty short ribs or oxtails, and knuckle or neck bones are great options.
 Using a mix will increase the flavor.

 Instant Pot Chicken Bone Broth

-To make chicken bone broth, just use all chicken bones.
+To make instant pot chicken bone broth, just use all chicken bones.
 Chicken feet make a great addition, but we always forego utilizing them.
 We Just.
 Can’t.
 Do.
 It.
+This is the Instant Pot Bone Broth we use when making garlic mashed potatoes.

 See our Healthy Vegetable Stock recipe for a meat-free broth.